ackertyson/dock-ops/README.md

 Trust me: it's awesome!

 Another nice feature is the ability to create custom aliases.
-You know those long `docker-compose run` commands that you're always hoping are still in your bash history?
+You know those long `docker compose run` commands that you're always hoping are still in your bash history?
 Now there's a better way: see the CUSTOM ALIASES section below.

 ## Installation